EVENT ENDEDLast updated April 09, 2026, 10:47 PM EDT

 Melania Trump denies ties to Jeffrey Epstein and calls for Congress to hold a hearing for survivors

-In a rare public statement, first lady Melania Trump this afternoon said she “never had a relationship” with late convicted sex offender Jeffrey Epstein or his accomplice Ghislaine Maxwell.
+In a rare public statement, first lady Melania Trump said this afternoon she “never had a relationship” with the late convicted sex offender Jeffrey Epstein or his accomplice, Ghislaine Maxwell.

-In her remarks from the White House, Melania Trump said that there have been numerous “fake images and statements about Epstein and me” circulating on social media.
+In her remarks from the White House, Melania Trump said numerous “fake images and statements about Epstein and me” have circulated on social media.

 Her statement was brief, but it was notable.
-The first lady is cautious in her public remarks and with her public image.
+She is cautious in her public remarks and with her public image.
 A number of her aides gathered to watch her statement in the Grand Foyer of the White House, but several of them did not know what she was going to say beforehand.

 It was the first time she had spoken about the Epstein controversy on camera.
-It’s unclear what prompted her to make these remarks now, but her staff has been aggressive at knocking down what they call “defamatory” Epstein rumors.
+It’s unclear what prompted her to make the remarks now, but staff members have been aggressive about knocking down what they call “defamatory” Epstein rumors.

-Pritzker says he will be very involved in 2028 presidential race
+Pritzker says he'll be very involved in 2028 presidential race

 Speaking with the Rev. Al Sharpton at the National Action Network conference in New York City, Pritzker was asked whether he will seek the Democratic presidential nomination in 2028.
 An attendee at the Manhattan ballroom the conference is being held in shouted out “be bold!”

-“We have a pretty good bench,” Pritzker added.
-“In fact, you’ve invited so many of them to come right here and they’ve been on this stage, or they’re going to be.
+“We have a pretty good bench,” he added.
+“In fact, you’ve invited so many of them to come right here, and they’ve been on this stage or they’re going to be.
 So that’s my answer.
-My answer is, I don’t know what I’ll be doing after, I hope, I win reelection … but I can tell you this, I’m going to fight like hell to elect a Democrat.”
+My answer is I don’t know what I’ll be doing after, I hope, I win re-election ... but I can tell you this, I’m going to fight like hell to elect a Democrat.”

-Wes Moore says Trump has not explained why we should be at war with Iran
+Wes Moore says Trump hasn't explained why we should be at war with Iran

-Maryland Gov. Wes Moore today criticized the president for the “lack of conversation” he’s having with the American people about the objectives and rationalization for war with Iran.
+Maryland Gov. Wes Moore today criticized Trump for the “lack of conversation” he’s having with the American people about the objectives and rationalization for war with Iran.

-Trump and administration officials have laid out various goals for the conflict, ranging from the destruction of Iran’s nuclear program to initiating regime change in the nation.
+Trump and administration officials have laid out various goals for the conflict, ranging from the destruction of Iran’s nuclear program to initiating regime change.

 “And I do not think that the president of the United States has answered that question,” Moore said.

-The Democratic governor, a 2028 presidential prospect, said Trump’s recent promotion of having dismantled Iran’s Navy and Air Force underscored his point.
+Moore, a 2028 Democratic presidential prospect, said Trump’s recent assertion of having dismantled Iran’s navy and air force underscored his point.

 “Not sure why that was a massive accomplishment, nor did you articulate why that was the goal or the mission,” he said.

-“And my fear is that we’re walking into the same trap” as the country did in Afghanistan, “and that the president and the vice president are blindly allowing us to do that, and they’re doing it in our name and with our money,” he added.
+“And my fear is that we’re walking into the same trap” the country did in Afghanistan “and that the president and the vice president are blindly allowing us to do that, and they’re doing it in our name and with our money,” he added.

 Trump ‘optimistic’ about Iran peace deal even as ceasefire appears strained